yairEO/photobox/README.md

 photobox
 ========

-A lightweight CSS3 image gallery that is pretty to look and and easy to use.
+A lightweight(!)
+CSS3 image gallery that is pretty to look and and easy to use.

 ##[Demo page](http://dropthebit.com/demos/photobox/), [Blog post](http://dropthebit.com/500/photobox-css3-image-gallery-jquery-plugin/)

 ## Benefits
-*    Both the script & CSS are no more than 10k each (minified script) and can get much less using gzip compression.
+*    Lightweight!
+Both script & CSS are no more than 10k each (minified, no gzip)
-*    Uses silky-smooth, hardware accelerated, CSS3 transitions and animations (for better performance)
+*    Silky-smooth, hardware accelerated, CSS3 transitions and animations (for better performance)
-*    Pretty UI and easy UX
+*    Stunning UI and user-friendly UX
 *    Built so everything could be changed directly from the CSS
+*    Observes DOM changes (if images were added/removed) and adapt accordingly
 *    CSS3 pre-loader, tailored-made
+*    Uses event-delegation on all thumbnails clicks (obviously...)
+*    Uses HTML5 History to update location with the currently viewed image
 *    The only image is a pre-loader animation for old IE. For the rest, no images at all!
-*    Works also on IE8 and above, but clearly not as nice as on modern browsers
-*    Uses event-delegation on all thumbnails clicks
-*    Observes DOM changes (if images were added or removed) and adapt accordingly
-*    Uses HTML5 History so you can copy and send a link with the currently viewable image
+*    Browsers support: IE8+ (graceful degradation), Modren browsers

 ## Funcionality
 *    Images can be zoomed in and out with mousewheel and navigated using mousemove to move around